-The STAR program provides relapse prevention education to parolees with substance use disorder treatment needs.
+The Substance Abuse Treatment And Recovery (STAR) program provides relapse prevention education to parolees with substance use disorder treatment needs.
 STAR is designed to help parolees understand addiction and recovery as an ongoing process, not a singular event.
-STAR teachers work closely with students to help them identify their needs and develop a plan of action that will support post-release recovery activities.
+STAR teachers work closely with parolees to help them identify their needs and develop a plan of action that will support post-release recovery activities.
 The curriculum addresses the following criminogenic needs:

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram